ibm-cloud-architecture/eda-rt-inventory-gitops/local-demo/kstreams/README.md

 # Deploy the RT inventory locally

-This is an example of running thee solution using Minikube or docker compose.
+This is an example of running the solution using Docker compose.

 ## With Docker desktop and docker compose